How to Sew Two Pieces of Fabric Together: 6 Essential Tips

-After you learn everything you need to know about prep and completion of each step, follow along with our quick tutorial.
+After you learn everything you need to know about prep and completion of each step, follow along with our quick tutorial for how to sew fabric together.
 We have provided steps for both machine and hand sewing, so either way, you can get your sewing of two pieces of fabric together complete with ease.

 Project TypeLearn a Technique

 - Sewing machine or needle and thread

 Six Essential Tips for Sewing Two Pieces of Fabric Together:

 Before you jump in, it is important to recognize the importance of understanding the type of fabric you're working with, the machine settings, pinning, ironing, and more.
 These tips will help you immensely when you go to sew.

 Consider the Kind of Materials: